bloominstituteoftechnology/Lambda-Hello/AlexS-ios8.md

 •Extrovert
 •Artistic

 I my hobbies include reading the Terms and Conditions for websites and applications before I accept or join and doing my taxes.
+I don't lik